All Episodes

 My finger is on the pulse.

-And I this is my own personal opinion.
+And this is my own personal opinion.

-We've heard that it now has gone into the whole issue of the Clinton Foundation and a whole variety of other issues, all of which are important, but at some point, Doesn't he have to look at the reality of a presidential election?
+We've heard that it now has gone into the whole issue of the Clinton Foundation and a whole variety of other issues, all of which are important.

 I do.

-Does he do you think he comes up with a criminal referral?
+Do you think he comes up with a criminal referral?

-Will he send to the Justice Department evidence that Hillary Clinton and her aides violated the law with the secret server in the bathroom of a mom and pop organization?
+Will he send to the Justice Department evidence that Hillary Clinton and her aides violated the law with the secret server in the bathroom of a mom-and-pop organization?

 Certain things we know she lied about.